apernet/hysteria/README.md

 ```
 ./cmd_linux_amd64 proxy server -listen :36712 -cert example.crt -key example.key -obfs BlueberryFaygo
 ```
 A TLS certificate (not necessarily issued by a trusted CA) is required on the service side.
-If you are using a self-issued certificate, use `-ca` to specify your own CA file, or `-insecure` to ignore all certificate errors (not recommended)
+If you are using a self-issued certificate, use `-ca` to specify your own CA file on clients, or `-insecure` to ignore all certificate errors (not recommended)

 Client:
 ```